 Here’s a sample of one:

-If you are using the Amazon Associates program, you can generate a product summary as you saw above for the Ryan Levesque book.
+If you are using the Amazon Associates program, you can generate a product summary, as I did above for the Ryan Levesque book.

 Not only can AAWP set up your affiliate links automatically, but it can pull in a product image, description, and pricing information.
 All of this is automatically updated to show the latest information from Amazon.
 It makes using Amazon as an affiliate very easy to use.

 People want a visual representation of how good (or bad) the product you’ve reviewed is.
 They like to see how the review in question compares to other reviews you’ve done.
-It makes it easy for the reader to assess your review and if it’s worth reading further.
+It makes it easy for the reader to assess your review and decide if it’s worth reading further.

 I highly recommend that you add a rating to each of your reviews.

 This rating can also appear in a Google search (otherwise known as SERP).

 You can do this manually via a schema markup known as JSON-LD.
 Google expects to see the markup in a specific format, and you can follow these guidelines and add it manually to your review.
 The JSON-LD schema is easy to create and is one of the best ways to help improve your SEO.

 If you are using WordPress, you can add the schema via a plugin.
 There are many to choose from, but I recommend WP Review Plugin.

 Pros and Cons

 The next important part of your product review is the pros and cons section.
 Readers want to learn about the product’s good and bad features.

-No product is perfect, so if your review is purely listing all the positive aspects without discussing the negative… it’s not a review.
+No product is perfect, so if your review is listing only the positive aspects without discussing the negative… it’s not a review.
 It’s a puff piece, and your audience will realize that.

 Your review will be more authentic and genuine if it includes the negative aspects of the product.